pacomantell/nexiona/README.md

 ## Dynamic

-When starts the http server (localhost/8080), just introduce an url in the browser.
+When starts the http server (localhost/8080), select one of the three pages for try the events.

-Then, go to localhost/8000 (the API port) and go to the views endpoint or total_views endpoint.
+Then, go to views by url or total views to see the two endpoints created by the api.